xaanya/devops24/examinations/exam7/README.md

 The software should, just like the web server, be started at boot, and be running when the playbook is finished.

-In order to do this, we must also know the name of the service we are starting.

 # QUESTION A

 Make similar changes to this playbook that we did for the _nginx_ server, so that